Raúl Castro: Early life

+Castro carried by Fulgencio Batista in 1938.
+In 1959, Castro and his brother would topple Batista from power.

-Raúl Modesto Castro Ruz was born in Birán, Cuba, the legal son of a Spanish immigrant father, Ángel Castro who was 55 at the time of his birth, and a Cuban-born mother of Canarian parentage, Lina Ruz.
-Raúl is the youngest of three brothers: Ramón, Fidel, and himself.
-He also has four sisters: Angela, Juanita, Emma, and Agustina. Ángel Castro's first wife, Maria Argota, also raised five legal half-siblings of Raúl: Pedro Emilio, Maria Lidia, Manuel, Antonia, and Georgina.
+Raúl Modesto Castro Ruz was born in Birán (at that time in Oriente Province), Cuba, the son of a Spanish immigrant father, Ángel Castro, who was 55 at the time of his birth, and a Cuban-born mother of Canarian parentage, Lina Ruz.
+Raúl has two elder brothers – Ramón and Fidel – and four sisters: Angela, Juanita, Emma, and Agustina. Ángel Castro's first wife, Maria Argota, also raised five half-siblings of Raúl: Pedro Emilio, Maria Lidia, Manuel, Antonia, and Georgina.

 As children, the Castro brothers were expelled from the first school they attended (Colegio La Salle) in Santiago de Cuba.
 Like Fidel, Raúl later attended the Jesuit School of Colegio Dolores in Santiago de Cuba and Belen Jesuit Preparatory School in Havana.
-Raúl as an undergraduate studied Public Administration at the University of Havana since 1950, but he did not graduate.
+Raúl as an undergraduate studied Public Administration at the University of Havana starting in 1950, but he did not graduate.
 Whereas Fidel was an excellent student, Raúl turned in mostly mediocre performances.
 Raúl became a committed socialist and joined the Socialist Youth, an affiliate of the Soviet-oriented Popular Socialist Party, the island's Communist party.
 The brothers participated actively in sometimes violent student actions.

 In 1953, Raúl served as a member of the 26th of July Movement group that attacked the Moncada Barracks; he received a 13-year prison sentence and spent 22 months in prison as a result of this action.
 During his subsequent exile in Mexico, he participated in the preparations for the expedition of the boat Granma to Cuba.